evanx/mpush-redis/README.md

 ### Advanced/experimental usage

-Additionally, an optional `messageCapacity` can be configured, for tracking pending messages.
+Additionally, an optional `messageCapacity` can be configured, for monitoring pending messages.
 Pending messages are assigned an `id` by incrementing a Redis `id` key e.g. `demo:mpush:id` and pushing the pending `id` onto `demo:mpush:ids`.

 However, if a message is itself a number, then that is used for the `id.` For example, the publisher might increment `demo:mpush:id,` create the `demo:mpush:message:$id` hashes with `request` content, and push the `id` into `:in`.
-The subscriber might set the `response` on these hashes, for response processing.
+The subscriber might set the `response` on these hashes, for async response processing, e.g. by the original publisher.

 The message `timestamp` is recorded in Redis hashes `demo:mpush:message:$id.` The `:message:$id` hashes expire from Redis after the configured period `messageExpire` (seconds).